-I would like to start my article by stating that I am not a doctor.
+I want to start my article by stating that I am not a doctor.
 Nor can I prescribe Medical Marijuana, (MM).
 The information below is information I found during my research on the subject of medical marijuana.
 Please keep that in mind when you are reading my article below

 Could medicinal marijuana be for you?
 What are your thoughts on the use of medical marijuana?
 I would love to hear from you.
-In my research, I’ve come across a lot of articles that stated that more and more baby boomers are turning to medical marijuana, and in states where it’s not legal, some smoke street marijuana.
-And tell me what you think of that.
+In my research, I’ve come across a lot of articles that stated more and more baby boomers are turning to medical marijuana.
+And in states where it’s not legal some smoke street marijuana.
+Tell me what you think of that.
 I’m just interested in what my readers think.
-You can leave your comments below, I would really appreciate it.
+You can leave your comments below.
+I would appreciate it.

 What Is Medical Marijuana?

 Medical Marijuana uses the chemicals found in the marijuana plant.
-There are hundreds of chemicals, that are called cannabinoids, and it is those different chemicals, that help with different diseases and illnesses.
+Hundreds of chemicals are called cannabinoids, and it is those different chemicals, that help with various diseases and illnesses.

-Here are ways that you can take MM is up to you, discuss the ways with your doctor:
+Here are ways that you can take MM is up to you, discuss the ideas with your doctor:

 - Smoke it